-The first thing that might come to our mind after looking at their armor — is this helmet was so convenient?
+The first thing that might come to our mind after looking at their armor.
+Is this helmet was so convenient?
 Certainly not, it was frequently used by artists in their creations, but for warriors, it wasn’t the best option.

-Concerning the weight of a helmet, I’ve found evidence of two and half kilograms and even five.
-Probably it was parade helmet.
+Concerning the weight of a helmet, I’ve found evidence of two and a half kilograms and even five.
+Probably it was a parade helmet.
 Moreover, it’s hard to name precise weight because original helmets are partially destroyed by corrosion.
 What is interesting about this helmet is older versions of it were created without holes for ears.
 The hearing of orders from the commander was muffled for soldiers.

 These helmets also were made of bronze.
 Due to making them more open, the weight was reduced to around one kilogram.
 We don’t observe any restriction for eyes, nose defense became shorter.
 Appeared additional protection for a neck.
-The protection on the both sides of the face with cheek plates.
+The protection on both sides of the face with cheek plates.

 The shields were decorated with vibrant pictures.
 Since each city was an independent player on a map, some people asked artists to paint a shield with a coat of arms of their family or the symbol of the police.

+While hoplites who faced Persians wore the lighter version of the cuirass, the more common appearance is one wearing armor made of bronze.
 The popularity of bronze was dictated by the technology level.
-While 1085 degrees is melting temperature of copper.
-Most of weapons and armor were produced by pouring melted bronze into specific forms.
+While 1085 degrees is the melting temperature of copper.
+Most of the weapons and armor were produced by pouring melted bronze into specific forms.

-Instead of bronze cuirass, hoplites could also wear linothorax.
+Instead of a bronze cuirass, hoplites could also wear linothorax.
 It was made out of many layers of linen or leather glued together.

-Next time we will talk more about who was the enemy and what kind of armor they had compare to Greek warriors.
+And a little spoiler – they were a bit too confident counting what happened after.
+The next time, we will talk more about who was the enemy and what kind of armor they had compared to Greek warriors.

-I also invite you to read our review of “Getting real”, great book written by guys who created Basecamp and another article of design in real world, and also our own list of reasons why hackathons are great.
+If you like this article please let me know about it, and don’t forget to share it with others.
+I also invite you to read our review of “Getting Real”, a great book written by guys who created Basecamp and another article of design in the real world, and also our list of reasons why hackathons are great.